 Thailand also negotiated several bilateral trade agreements (e.g. with Australia, India, Bahrain).
-The bilateral agreements were limited in scope as measured by tariff lines or importance of trading partners (see Dhingra 2009).
+The bilateral agreements were limited in scope as measured by tariff lines or importance of trading partners (see Tangkitvanich and Onodera 2008).
 Consequently, unilateral Thai tariff changes constitute the primary trade policy change in this period.

-Summary statistics for the percentage fall in effectively applied tariff rates of Thailand and its trading partners are given in Table 2 (see Appendix for details).
+Summary statistics for the percentage fall in effectively applied tariff rates of Thailand and its trading partners are given in Table 3 (see Appendix for details).
 In the PICS sample, establishments report the product code (ISIC 4-digit) for their main product only.
-Consequently, Table 2 summarizes tariff changes for ISIC 4-digit categories of the main product for Thai incumbents.
+Consequently, Table 3 summarizes tariff changes for ISIC 4-digit categories of the main product for Thai incumbents.
 Fall in tariffs refers to change in tariffs from 2003 to their average during 2005 and 2006.

-TABLE 2.
-Percentage Fall in Home and Foreign Tariffs
+Table 3: Percentage Fall in Home and Foreign Tariffs

 Obs.
 Mean S.D.
 Min Max Low

-Home tariff change Δt 944 42.3 53 -40 195 5
+Fall in Thai tariff Δt 944 42.3 53 -40 195 5

-Foreign tariff change Δt^ 944 2.6 25 -87 90 17
+Fall in Foreign tariff Δt^ 944 2.6 25 -87 90 17

-Notes: Low refers to number of industries with absolute tariff change lower than 10%.
+Notes: Low refers to number of industries (out of 28) with absolute tariff change lower than 10%.